RedPitaya/Documentation/quickStart/alucase/alucase.rst

     :align: center
     :width: 600

 Compatibility
 ==================

-The aluminium case is compatible with the following Red Pitaya boards:
+The aluminium case is compatible with the following Red Pitaya boards and their variations:

 * STEMlab 125-14 Gen 1.
+* SDRlab 122-16.
+* STEMlab 125-14 4-Input.
 * STEMlab 125-10 (discontinued).